Firefighters battle devastating Los Angeles wildfires as winds calm somewhat

 The dramatic level of destruction was apparent in a comparison of satellite images before and after the fire.

-A swath of about 250 homes in an Altadena neighborhood that had been dotted with the green canopies of leafy trees and aquamarine swimming pools was reduced to rubble.
-Only a few homes were left standing and some were still in flames in images from Maxar Technologies.
-Along a stretch of about 70 wall-to-wall homes overhanging the Pacific Ocean in Malibu, fewer than 10 appeared to be intact.
+About 250 homes in Altadena that had been dotted with green leafy trees were reduced to rubble.
+Only a few homes remained, some still in flames according to images from Maxar Technologies.
+Just a handful of 70 wall-to-wall homes overhanging the Pacific Ocean in Malibu appeared intact.

 Fast-moving flames allowed little time to escape

-The main fires grew rapidly in distinctly different areas that had two things in common: densely packed streets of homes in places that are choked with vegetation and primed to burn in dry conditions.
+The main fires grew rapidly in different areas that had two things in common: densely packed homes in places that are choked with dry vegetation that was primed to burn.

-Flames moved so quickly that many barely had time to escape.
-Police sought shelter inside their patrol cars, and residents at a senior living center were pushed in wheelchairs and hospital beds down a street to safety.
+Flames moved so quickly that many barely had time to escape, some abandoning their vehicles and setting out on foot.
+Police sought shelter inside their cars, and residents at a senior living center were pushed to safety in wheelchairs and hospital beds.

-In the race to get away in Pacific Palisades, roadways became impassable when scores of people abandoned their vehicles and set out on foot.

-More than 300 patients and residents of nursing homes and other care facilities were evacuated after the blazes this week, according to data from the California Department of Public Health.

 Actors lost homes

-The flames marched toward highly populated and affluent neighborhoods, including Calabasas and Santa Monica, home to California’s rich and famous.
+The flames tore through affluent neighborhoods home to California’s rich and famous.

 Mandy Moore, Cary Elwes and Paris Hilton were among the stars who lost homes.
 Billy Crystal and his wife, Janice, lost their home of 45 years in the Palisades Fire.

 “We raised our children and grandchildren here.
 Every inch of our house was filled with love.
-Beautiful memories that can’t be taken away," the Crystals wrote in the statement.
+Beautiful memories that can’t be taken away," the Crystals said in a statement.

 In Palisades Village, the public library, two major grocery stores, a pair of banks and several boutiques were destroyed.

-“It’s just really weird coming back to somewhere that doesn’t really exist anymore,” said Dylan Vincent, who returned to the neighborhood to retrieve some items and saw that his elementary school had burned down and that whole blocks had been flattened.
+“It’s just really weird coming back to somewhere that doesn’t really exist anymore,” said Dylan Vincent, who said his elementary school had burned down.

 Higher temperatures and less rain mean a longer fire season